srdas/jupyter-ai-quickagent/README.md

 ## Installing only the CLI version

 Use these steps if you do not want to install the full JupyterLab/Jupyter AI integration and only want to use the CLI interface.
+You can do this in any `conda`, `mamba`, `micromamba`, `uv`, `python` virtual environment or just in your base environment.

 Clone the repo and install requirements:
 ```bash